 At some point, they’ll probably be able to emulate the movement of a handheld in a helicopter, but right now—you can almost always tell its drone footage.
 Between a good pilot and what I can do with a handheld camera—you just can’t get that with the drone.

 What traits do you need to be a great aerial photographer?

 You need a really good eye.
-You've got to be able to multitask on a level most people couldn’t dream of.
-You've got to know the equipment.
-You've got to have situational awareness.
+Gotta be able to multitask on a level most people couldn’t dream of.
+You gotta know the equipment.
+Situational awareness.
 And you better be a pretty damn good photographer.
 You have to be willing to get into a helicopter.
 They don’t glide—they drop like stones.
 I’d never take a girlfriend or significant other up in a helicopter with me—never have, never will.
 Not going to put both of us in that situation at the same time.